Two cross-country skiers were killed about today (Feb. 11th) in an avalanche near Little Eagle Meadows, in the southern

 Brown said an unconfirmed report that a woman suffered two broken legs, and a man had one broken leg.

-Wallowa Alpine Huts offers ski tours in the Southern Wallowas that include overnight accommodations in a yurt as well as the historic Schneider Cabin.
+Wallowa Alpine Huts offers ski tours in the

 The Oregon National Guard has dispatched a helicopter, as well as Idaho Nation Guard.